 Antiperspirants are designed to control sweat and body odor.
 However, they do not affect your body’s natural ability to regulate its temperature (known as thermoregulation).
 When applied correctly, antiperspirant reduces the amount of sweat you produce and prevents body odor by creating temporary gel-like plugs at the uppermost part of your sweat pores.
 Antiperspirants work best on clean, dry skin, so we recommend that you apply it after your shower.

 Absolutely!
-Many women struggle with allergies, have sensitive skin, or both.
-If this sounds like you, choose a roll-on antiperspirant like Ban Purely Gentle.
+If you struggle with allergies, have sensitive skin, or both,choose a roll-on antiperspirant like Ban Purely Gentle.
 This formula is specially designed with non-irritating ingredients to be tough on sweat but gentle on all skin types.

 Aluminum salts have been commonly used in personal hygiene products for more than 50 years, and manufacturers must abide by strict FDA guidelines to ensure their products are safe for consumers.